itris/maneki-neko/README.md

 - [Twig Template Engine](https://github.com/clawrock/magento2-twig-engine) — Module implementing Twig as Magento 2 template engine.
 It works with default .phtml templates as fallback.
 - [Magento 2 DevTools](https://github.com/magento/m2-devtools) — Helpful in-browser debugging/inspection tools for the Magento 2 Front-End.
 - [Category Thumbnails](https://github.com/falconmedia/m2-categorythumbs) — Show Category images as Thumbnails in frontend.
 Widget for homepage included.
+- [Defer Javascripts module for Magento 2](https://github.com/fballiano/magento2-defer-javascripts) — If you have a different version of Magento and the module is working please drop me a line so I can update this compatibility list.